 In addition, you can choose to display or not display a password prompt.
 If you turn on the prompt, your computer will ask you for your password before it starts the operating system.
 If you turn off the prompt, your computer starts the operating system and then locks the computer until you enter the password.

 IDE drive access

-This option lets you enable or disable access to the IDE drives attached to the system board and in the media console.
+This option lets you enable or disable access to the IDE drives attached to the system board.

 Diskette drive access